 Are you adopting them?
 Baby E’s case is unique and we are moving towards adoption with her.
 That was not our plan before meeting her and I can’t wait to tell you all more about that when I’m allowed to.
 We are not adopting Little guy.
 One of the things I struggle with the most as a foster parent is the assumption that all children in foster care are going to be adopted.
 He has family (lots beyond his parents) who love him and want him.
 Reunification with safe and stable biological family is always the goal.
 Adoption comes along when reunification is no longer possible.
 We are hopeful that Little guy will reunify with someone in his family as some point.

 How do you do it without your heart breaking?
-We have not had a placement leave so my question may different in the future.
+We have not had a placement leave so my answer may different in the future.
 For right now my answer is this, knowing there are children who need homes and are forced to live in a group home or a hotel is more heart breaking to me.
 The thought of losing foster children that I love is difficult, no doubt, but for me that isn’t a reason not to love them while I can.

 There are more questions but this would be the world’s longest post.
 I hope to keep sharing about foster care so please keep asking!